giadilli/giada-website/_pages/about.md

 * Co-editor with Julien De Sanctis of the special issue ["For an Ethics of the Human-Machine Interaction"](https://www.implications-philosophiques.org/aac-pour-une-ethique-de-linteraction-humain-machine/) for the peer-reviewed journal [Implications Philosophiques](https://www.implications-philosophiques.org/).

-* Member of the experts' board of the think thank [Global AI Ethics](https://globalethics.ai/about-us/).

 * Member of the international research group [PhD Students in AI Ethics](https://phdaiethics.com/who-we-are-2/).